 My research interests revolve around the relationships between the sequence variation of RNA viruses (especially HCV and HIV-1) and their pathogenesis.
 My clinical interests also center around HCV and HIV infections.
+I am increasingly engaged in Data Science, as a member of the JHU Data Science and AI Institute (DSAI) and I co-chair the Research Data Subcouncil of the Johns Hopkins Medicine AI & Data Trust Council.

 My interests are also reflected, in various ways, in the following profile tools (not sure which I like best yet):